nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/tools.en.md

 - "Shu"：

   - to imitate the thought processes and details of excellent designers
-  - to imitate craftsmanship of excellent craftsmen
+  - to imitate the craftsmanship of excellent craftsmen
   - to imitate the nature
   - to keep trying and gain experience